rohansaw/openlayers-prefetching/README.md

 This extension provides customizable prefetching of tiles.
 Multiple common prefecthing scenarios are covered:

-- Spatial: Prefetch tiles outside of current viewport
+- **Spatial Prefetching**: Prefetch neighbouring tiles outside of current viewport, to facilitate panning.
-- Layers: Prefetch layers that are not yet visible with the same viewport as from the current active layer
+- **Layers Prefetching**: Prefetch layers that are not yet visible (i.e background / stacked layers) with the same viewport as the current active layer.
-- Next-Location: Sometimes the locations where to navigate to next are already known.
+- **Next-Location**: Sometimes the locations where to navigate to next can be anticipated.
 We can preload tiles for these.

-We allow assigning priorities on what to prefetch first:
+We allow assigning **priorities** on what to prefetch first:

-- Spatial/Background/Next/NextBackground
+- **Prefetching-Type Prioritization** Spatial / Background / Next-Location / Next-Location-Background
-- Per Layer priorities: Some layers might typically be neded before others, so priorities per layer allow customizing this.
+- **Per Layer priorities**: Some layers might typically be neded before others.
+Priorities per layer allow customizing this.

 ## Installation